-From a Snowbirds’ perspective, Vacation and Retirement involves getting out to see the sites, enjoying the sunshine, and the desire to live a healthier active life style.
-Unfortunately, walking and bicycling in and around roadways, can be dangerous.
+From a Snowbirds’ perspective, Vacation and Retirement involves getting out to see the sites.
+Enjoying the sunshine, and the desire to live a healthier active life style has spurred participation in walking and bicycling.

 What should you do if struck by a car?